connorcurtis6/ConnorCurtis-Portfolio/README.md

 - Completed a simulation focussing on how data science is a critical component of British Airways' success.
 - Scraped and analysed customer review data to uncover findings.
 - Built a predictive model to understand factors that influence buying behaviour.

+### 4. [MSU Data Science Project: Predicting and Optimizing the Usage of Bike Sharing Systems]

 ## Skills